 |Out of Pocket Cost||$362|

-The total fee is payable on the day of your procedure with a Medicare rebate credited on the same day in most cases.
+The total fee is payable on the day of your procedure with a Medicare rebate credited within 48 hours in most cases.

 Frequently Asked Questions